The listings featured on this site are from companies from which this site receives compensation. Read the

 Get 60% Off Your Starter Box!

-Every service in this roundup has good reasons to choose it, but my top pick is The Farmer’s Dog.
-It's not just affordable, it also offers a really personalized service that lets you tailor your dog's food to their specific health and lifestyle needs.
+Every service in this round-up has good reasons to choose it, but my first choice is The Farmer’s Dog.
+It's not just reasonably priced, it also offers a highly personalized service that lets you customize your dog's food to their specific health and lifestyle needs.

-However, all are great options thanks to their high-quality ingredients and flexible plans, and some of the other service’s highlights might appeal more to you and your pup.
-Ollie and Nom Nom’s half-portion plans are a great way to test out the food before committing to full portions, for example.
+However, all of them are excellent options due to their superior quality ingredients and adaptable plans.
+Certain aspects of other services may be more suitable for you and your dog.
+For instance, the half-portion plans offered by Ollie and Nom Nom provide a great opportunity to sample the food before committing to full portions.

 FAQ